Patria (watchmaker)

-Patria Watch Co or simply Patria ([pætˌriːˈʌ]), was a Swiss luxury watchmaker based in Bienne, Switzerland, founded in 1892 by Louis Brandt et Frère.
-Patria manufactured military trench watches which were used extensively in The First World War between 1914 and 1918.
+Patria Watch Co or simply Patria ([pætˌriːˈʌ]), is a Swiss luxury watchmaker based in Bienne, Switzerland, founded in 1892 by Louis Brandt et Frère.
+Patria manufactured military trench watches which were used extensively in The First World War between 1914 and 1918 and manufactured premium watches to this day in Switzerland.
 Patria shares a common founder, Louis Brandt et Frère with Omega SA.